- WHEA Uncorrectable Error is a common BSOD error code caused by hardware or software issues.

-Windows has a long history with blue screen errors with stop code, software, and hardware-related errors.
-Even with its latest operating system, Windows 10, you may still encounter an occasional BSOD error.
-Blue screen of death error messages are some of the most annoying Windows issues since they happen so randomly.
+Windows has a long history of blue screen errors with stop code, software, and hardware-related errors.
+Even with its latest Windows OS, you may still encounter an occasional BSOD error.
+Blue screen of death error messages is some of the most annoying Windows issues since they happen randomly.

-They seem to only happen when you are working on something important, you may not have the chance to save it before BSOD occurs.
-In this case, it is important to ensure that your computer is working properly all the time so that it won’t affect your productivity.
+They seem only to happen when you are working on something important.
+You may not have the chance to save it before the Blue Screen of Death occurs.
+In this case, it is essential to ensure that your computer is working correctly not to affect your productivity.

-One of the most common error codes on a BSOD is a WHEA uncorrectable error on Windows 10.
+One of the most common error codes on a BSOD is a WHEA uncorrectable error stop code on Windows.

-The WHEA (Windows Hardware Error Architecture) uncorrectable error usually occurs when there’s an issue with your hardware drivers, temperature, corrupted system files, and in worst cases, faulty hardware.
-Today, we are going to show you a few tips and tricks on how you can fix this kind of issue on Windows 10.
+The Windows Hardware Error Architecture or WHEA uncorrectable error usually occurs when there’s an issue with your hardware drivers, temperature, corrupted system files, and, worst cases, faulty hardware.
+Today, we will show you a few tips and tricks to fix this issue on Windows.

 Let’s get started.

 The first thing to do when you are having Windows issues is to check for a new Windows update.
 Checking for a new update for your computer is pretty easy; you have to select “Check for Updates” in the Windows Update tool.
-It is possible that the current version of Windows 10 already has problems in the first place and Microsoft might roll out a newer version to address the issue.
+It is possible that the current version of Windows already has problems in the first place, and Microsoft might roll out a newer version to address the issue.

-1. On your computer, press on the Windows key on your keyboard to open the Start Menu.
+1. On your computer, press the Windows key on your keyboard to open the Start Menu.

 2. After that, click on the Gear icon to open Windows Settings and find Windows Update & Security.

 3. Next, inside Windows Settings, click on Update & Security.

 4. After clicking the Update & Security, Under the Windows Update message, select check for updates and follow the on-screen prompts to download and install the update on your computer.

-After updating, restart your computer and try to use it normally to see if the WHEA uncorrectable error and other software and hardware error still occurs after updating the version of Windows.
+After updating, restart your computer and try to use it usually to see if the WHEA uncorrectable error and other software and hardware error still occurs after updating the version of Windows.

-In some cases, the WHEA uncorrectable error also occurs when your computer memory is not seated properly on the RAM slot.
+Sometimes, the WHEA uncorrectable error also occurs when your computer memory is not seated correctly on the RAM slot.
 If you know how to work around hardware components and are used to fixing any hardware issue, you can try opening your computer case to access the motherboard.
 Then, carefully remove the RAM sticks on your motherboard and wipe its contact point with alcohol and cotton.

 After that, put back the memory on your motherboard’s RAM slots and turn on your computer normally.
 Now, try to use it for a couple of minutes to see if the WHEA blue screen error message would still occur after cleaning your memory.

-However, if you are still having problems with the WHEA error message after checking your RAM you can proceed to the next method below to try and fix the issue on your computer.
+However, if you still have problems with the WHEA hardware error message after checking your RAM, you can proceed to the following method below to try and fix the issue on your computer.

-Windows Check Disk is a built-in tool on Windows 10 that lets you scan system files on your computer and automatically attempt to repair any issues found within the hard drive.
+Windows Check Disk is a built-in tool on Windows that lets you scan system files on your computer and automatically attempt to repair any issues found within the hard drive.
 You can perform this step without having to access the advanced startup to boot to safe mode and just run it in standard Windows mode.
-It is possible that some of your system files got corrupted during use or while updating the Windows operating system.
+It is possible that some of your system files got corrupted during use or while updating the Windows.

-1. On your computer, press on Windows key + S and search for Command Prompt.
+1. On your computer, press Windows key + S and search for Command Prompt.

-2. Now, click on Run as an Administrator to launch Command Prompt with administrative privileges.
+2. Now, click on Run as Administrator to launch Command Prompt with administrative privileges.

-Now, Windows Check Disk will attempt to repair all the broken files on your operating system.
+Now, Windows Check Disk will attempt to repair all the broken files on your Windows computer.
 Wait for the process to complete, then restart your computer and use it normally to see if the WHEA blue screen error would still occur.

 Another possible cause of the WHEA uncorrectable error message on Windows 10 is stability issues.
-If you have overclocked your computer and did not tweak the settings correctly, it can cause stability and temperature problems on Windows 10.
+If you have overclocked your computer and did not tweak the settings correctly, it can cause stability and temperature problems on your Windows computer.

-To fix this, you can try resetting your BIOS settings so that the system overclock that you have set would be restored back to its default settings.
+To fix this, you can try resetting your BIOS settings so that the system overclock that you have set will be restored to its default settings.
 Check out the steps below to guide you through the process.

-1. First, make sure that your computer is completely powered off.
-Then, press on the power button to turn it on and tap the DEL key on your keyboard repeatedly until the BIOS settings appears.
+1. First, make sure that your computer is entirely powered off.
+Then, press the power button to turn it on and tap the DEL key on your keyboard repeatedly until the BIOS settings appear.

-2. After that, go to the Exit tab on your BIOS Settings.
+2. Afterward, go to the Exit tab on your BIOS/UEFI Firmware Settings.

 3. Lastly, load the default configuration of your BIOS and save the changes.

-Now, start your computer normally and check if the WHEA uncorrectable error message still appears after removing overclock settings on your BIOS.
+Start your computer normally and check if the WHEA uncorrectable error message still appears after removing overclock settings on your BIOS.

-On the other hand, if you are still experiencing issues with Windows 10 after resetting BIOS you can try doing the next WHEA Uncorrectable Error Windows 10 Fix below.
+On the other hand, if you are still experiencing issues with your Windows computer after resetting BIOS, you can try doing the next WHEA Uncorrectable Error Windows 10 Fix below.

-Corrupted and outdated drivers can also be the culprit when it comes to blue screen error messages on your computer.
-Drivers are essential for your operating system to communicate with the hardware devices that are connected to your computer.
+Corrupted and outdated drivers can also be the culprit for blue screen error messages on your computer.
+Drivers are essential for your Windows computer to communicate with the hardware devices that are connected to your computer.

-1. On your computer, press on the Windows Key + S and search for Device Manager.
+1. On your computer, press the Windows Key + S and search for Device Manager.

-2. After that click on Open to launch the Windows Device Manager.
+2. Click on Open to launch the Windows Device Manager.

-3. Next, click on each of the devices installed on your computer to expand it.
+3. Next, click on each device installed on your computer to expand it.